As a refugee from Ukraine, what do I need to know about public accommodation?

 When am I allowed to move into a private accommodation?

 You have unrestricted access to the housing market like all Germans if you have received a residence permit (Aufenthaltserlaubnis).
 You do not have to stay in a secondary accommodation (Folgeunterkunft) if you find a suitable apartment.
-Finding an apartment in Hamburg can be difficult in Hamburg.
+Finding an apartment in Hamburg is often difficult.

 If you are still living in an initial reception centre (Erstaufnahmeeinrichtung), it is only possible to move into a private apartment in special cases (for example for health reasons).
 You have to apply to the Leistungsrecht (department responsible for granting you benefits).
 You can apply in the Ankunftszentrum (arrival centre; Bargkoppelweg 66a) or via the Sozialmanagement in your accommodation.
 You need a doctor’s certificate and suitable accommodation.